isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 Improvements:

-- Readers can now select text in
+- Readers can now select text in descriptions

 Fixes: